AetherialMist/JavaLearning/lesson-002/lesson-002.md

 Intellij will handle a lot of _format_ automatically while you type.
 A generally good "coding practice" (you will hear this phrase a _lot_), is to "reformat" your code regularly.

-1. Make sure you do not have anything highlight with your mouse cursor.
+1. Make sure you do not have anything highlighted with your mouse cursor.
 Just have the blinking little text cursor at the end of a line anywhere in the file.
 2. At the very top from the Menu Bar, navigate to `Code -> Reformat Code` and select it (`left-click`).
 3. Intellij will do all the hard word to format your code back to a human-readable format!